droans/klipper_extras/extended_macro/readme.md

 `extended_macro` comes with many default functions which do not need to be added or declared by the user.

 ---
+## Installation Instructions for Python2 virtual environment and Python3 virtual environments

+If you have a klipper python2 virtual environment follow these [instructions](#installation-instructions-for-python2-virtual-environment)

+IF you have a klipper python3 virtual environment follow these [instructions](#installation-for-python3)

 ## Installation Instructions for python2 virtual environment